lennart-benschop/agon-forth/forth16/README.md

 run

-Alternativly you can automatically load a Forth source file on startup.
+Alternatively you can automatically load a Forth source file on startup.
 This is especially useful if you run Forth in autoexec.txt.
 Example
 ```
 run &40000 tetris.4th